T

 neighborhood

-• The drive to Masca is scenic but winding; drive carefully.
+• The road to Masca is very winding and narrow; drive with caution.

 • Wear comfortable shoes for exploring the village.